|Sony Corporation, Bosch Security Systems and Axis Communications joined together to form ONVIF|

 "With more than 440 ONVIF conformant products already readily available on the market, we are now seeing ONVIF being introduced in Requests for Proposals, which gives some indication of the level of esteem in which the standard is held in the marketplace."
 The benefits are clear: with ONVIF conformant products, installers reduce the time spent to ensure that all video components work together as one system.

-and end-users alike benefit from the cost savings and future-proof their investment when the time comes to change any of the components.
-If the system needs to be expanded, or part of it needs to be replaced, end-users can have the choice of product, rather than be restricted by manufacturer."To support the integration, we have hosted a number of Developer's Plugfests or Cloudfests, enabling ONVIF members to test their products together to learn how their equipment is sending or receiving video information from one another.
-This has led to further innovation in the marketplace,"
+"To support the integration, we have hosted a number of Developer's Plugfests or Cloudfests, enabling ONVIF members to test their products together to learn how their equipment is sending or receiving video information from one another.
+This has led to further innovation in the marketplace," says Jonas.

 |Jonas Andersson, ONVIF Chairman|